episode6/mockspresso2/docs/GETTING_STARTED.md

 ### Declaring dependencies

 Dependencies for the real object can be declared using either
+ - [`MockspressoBuilder.dependencyOf`](dokka/api/com.episode6.mxo2/-mockspresso-builder/index.html#1507930812%2FExtensions%2F2089714443): if the reference **is not** needed for the test
- - [`MockspressoBuilder.dependencyOf`](dokka/api/com.episode6.mxo2/-mockspresso-builder/index.html#1507930812%2FExtensions%2F2089714443) (if their references are not needed for the test)
+ - [`MockspressoProperties.depOf`](dokka/api/com.episode6.mxo2/-mockspresso-properties/index.html#27288324%2FExtensions%2F2089714443): if the reference **is** needed for the test
- - [`MockspressoProperties.depOf`](dokka/api/com.episode6.mxo2/-mockspresso-properties/index.html#27288324%2FExtensions%2F2089714443) (which is implemented by `mxo` and allows us to leverage kotlin's delegated properties).
+ - [`MockspressoProperties.fakeOf<BIND, IMPL>`](dokka/api/com.episode6.mxo2/-mockspresso-properties/index.html#-1175481446%2FExtensions%2F2089714443): if the reference needed by the test must be of a different type than the type of dependency bound in the real object

 ```kotlin
 class CoffeeMakerTest {